dev-bittu/mw/README.md

 cd mw
 ```
 3. Compile and build the project (if applicable).

+## Terminologies
+- **Master**: It refers to the central controlling entity.
+It typically runs the main server application responsible for orchestrating actions, managing communication, and possibly delivering payloads to Nodes (Victims).
+The Master coordinates the activities and tasks executed by Nodes.
+- **Node**: It represents the endpoint or client device that receives commands or payloads from the Master (Attacker).

 ## Usage
 - Detailed instructions on how to run the malware prototype on Windows and Linux.